hungngocphat01/MikiArchiver/README.md

 # Building
 * Simply run ``make`` command in the repository directory.
-* Works fine on Unix-like OSes.
+* Recommended to use only on \*nix.
 Tested on macOS Mojave.